JakubNovvak/JakubNovvak/README.md

 - 🔭 At the moment, I'm working on my freelancing projects
 - 🌱 I'm currently learning about microservices architecture and Blazor framework
 - 💬 Projects I would like to do in the future:
-    - 📺 Youtube Downloader- an attempt, to create a streaming extractor (WPF)
+    - 📺 Youtube Downloader - an attempt, to create a streaming extractor (WPF)
     - 📄 PDF Editor - standalone and offilne files converting, such as PDF to PNG, Merge PDF's etc. (WPF)
     - 📌 Specialized GPS navigation ecosystem - such as mobile app (Flutter/XCode), web client (React.ts) and server (ASP.NET)
 <br>